Chia-Network/chia_rs/generator-tests/README.md

 123 (1024))))
 ```

-This is an example of a generator that _generates_ the puzzles programmatically:
+This is an example of a generator that _generates_ the puzzles programmatically
+(NOTE that the all caps values must be curryed in)

 ```
-(mod (condition condition_two amount)
+(mod (CONDITION CONDITION_TWO AMOUNT)

     (defun loop (condition condition_two amount)
         (if amount